antz22/ultimate-guide-to-flutter/README.md

 If you needed to load all the 'Food' collection's products, Firebase would charge you 1 read per every document in the collection.

-However, Firebase is quite generous with it's limits.
+However, Firebase is quite generous with its limits.
 But, if you would like to take your app to production (put it into the real world), it's best to be wary of how billing works in order to optimize your database calls.

 Check the [Firebase pricing page](https://firebase.google.com/pricing) to learn about the limits for the free tier.